chouhanaryan/local-library/README.md

 I have built upon the original project by adding several feature and quality of life adjustments.

-To make sure I learn as much as possible, i included the following -
+To make sure I learn as much as possible, I included the following

 1. Image uploading & templating